How to Prepare for the Threat of Garbage

 Water Contamination

-Even landfills have been known to contaminate our water today in some places.
-Garbage leaks into the ground and into our water supply.
-The toxins and bacteria contaminate the water making our already small amount of water undrinkable.
+Even landfills have been known to contaminate our water today in some places as reported in the news in recent years.
+Garbage leaks into the ground and our water supply.
+The toxins and bacteria contaminate the water making our already diminishing supply of water undrinkable.

 Related: How to Store Water for Drinking and Cooking